turingschool/front-end-curriculum/lessons/module-4/data-storage-structure.md

 ### Reading

-Although Firebase is a nosql database, they actually encourage you to [structure your data](https://firebase.google.com/docs/database/web/structure-data) in a flat manner.
+Although Firebase is a nosql database, they actually encourage you to [structure your data](https://firebase.google.com/docs/database/web/structure-data) in a flat manner, which is what we'll see in relational databases next.
 Take a moment to read through this documentation and understand why.

 ### Relational Databases